brimdata/zed/zng/docs/spec.md

 can be mapped onto ZNG and recovered by decoding that ZNG back into JSON, but the converse is not true.

+Likewise, ZNG is a superset of SQL relational tables so any table could potentially be exported as ZNG data and re-imported from ZNG to SQL (though there is no notion of constraints like foreign keys in the ZNG format).

 The ZNG design was motivated by and [is compatible with](./zeek-compat.md) the [Zeek log format](https://docs.zeek.org/en/stable/examples/logs/).
 As far as we know, the Zeek log format pioneered the concept of